The Globe and Mail: 2010–present

 In 2015, the Woodbridge Company acquired the remaining 15 per cent of the newspaper from BCE.

 Former Minister Michael Chan filed a libel lawsuit against The Globe and Mail in 2015 for $4.55 million after the paper allegedly "declined to retract their unfounded allegations" suggesting that Chan was "a risk to national security because of his ties to China."
+In August 2024, the Ontario Superior Court of Justice dismissed the case after Chan's failure to file court documents on time.

 In 2017, The Globe and Mail refreshed its web design with a new pattern library and faster load times on all platforms.
 The new website is designed to display well on mobile, tablet, and desktop, with pages that highlight journalists and newer articles.
 The new website has won several awards, including an Online Journalism Award.
 The Globe and Mail also launched its News Photo Archive, a showcase of more than 10,000 photos from its historic collection dedicated to subscribers.
-In concert with the Archive of Modern Conflict, The Globe and Mail digitized tens of thousands of negatives and photo prints from film, dating from 1900 to 1998, when film was last used in the newsroom.The Globe and Mail ended distribution of its print edition to New Brunswick, Nova Scotia, and PEI on 30 November 2017.Globe and Mail employees are represented by Unifor, whose most recent negotiations in September 2021 brought in a three-year contract set to end in 2024.
+In concert with the Archive of Modern Conflict, The Globe and Mail digitized tens of thousands of negatives and photo prints from film, dating from 1900 to 1998, when film was last used in the newsroom.The Globe and Mail ended distribution of its print edition to New Brunswick, Nova Scotia, and PEI on November 30, 2017.Globe and Mail employees are represented by Unifor, whose most recent negotiations in September 2021 brought in a three-year contract set to end in 2024.

 Report on Business

 "Report on Business", commonly referred to as "ROB", is the financial section of the newspaper.
 It is the most lengthy daily compilation of economic news in Canada, and is considered an integral part of the newspaper.
-Standard ROB sections are typically fifteen to twenty pages, and include the listings of major Canadian, U.S., and international stocks, bonds, and currencies.
+Standard ROB sections are typically fifteen to twenty pages.

 Every Saturday, a special "Report on Business Weekend" is released, which includes features on corporate lifestyle and personal finance, and extended coverage of business news.
 On the last Friday of every month, the Report on Business Magazine is released, the largest Canadian finance-oriented magazine.

 Business News Network (formerly ROBtv) is a twenty-four-hour news and business television station, founded by The Globe and Mail but operated by CTV through the companies' relationship with CTVglobemedia.